 On this extremely picturesque trail, you can explore the natural, cultural, and ethnological heritage of the Solčava region.
-The peaks of the Kamnik-Savinja Alps and the green fields of Logar Valley offer a very unique experience all the way through the Solčava Panoramic Road.
+The Kamnik-Savinja Alps' peaks and Logar Valley's green fields offer a unique experience through the Solčava Panoramic Road.
 The trail is perfect for biking and hiking, but you can also travel there by motorcycle or car.

-For longer visits, the panoramic road can be a great starting point for a variety of hiking and mountaineering routes as well.
+For longer visits, the panoramic road can be a great starting point for various hiking and mountaineering routes.
 You can continue the Solčava panoramic road to Matkov kot (marked with blue on the map) with magnificent views over the glacier valley.
 Or take a 6 km trip towards the Bukovc farm and then take a 30-minute-long walk to the Grohot mountain pasture (the orange route).

 #4 Parenzana Bike Trail

-Bike along the former railway between Trieste and Porec and explore the Slovenian, Italian and Croatian coast on two wheels.
-The overall distance is 130 km and it should take you about 10 hours.
+Bike along the former railway between Trieste and Porec and explore the Slovenian, Italian and Croatian coasts on two wheels.
+The distance is 130 km, and it should take about 10 hours.

-You could actually do it in one day, but we would advise you not to rush through it.
-Visit the charming Mediterranean towns, take a swim in the sea, enjoy the amazing landscapes and natural sights and explore local delicacies.
+You could do it in one day, but we advise you not to rush through it.
+Visit the charming Mediterranean towns, swim in the sea, enjoy the amazing landscapes and natural sights and explore local delicacies.

-The trial is not that demanding, so it’s a perfect choice for families as well.
+The trial is not that demanding, so it’s also a perfect choice for families.
 It’s best to bike along Parenzana in 2-5 days.
 You can choose an active weekend or a longer, more relaxing holiday with a lot of sightseeing.
 Alternatively, you can choose only shorter parts, which are close to your accommodation.

 You don’t have to worry about getting bored even if you decide on the longer version.
-The lovely Croatian and Slovenian coastal towns – Koper, Izola, Piran, Umag, Novigrad, and Porec – are all worth a visit.
+The lovely Croatian and Slovenian coastal towns – Koper, Izola, Piran, Umag, Novigrad, and Porec – are worth visiting.
 As for natural sights, check the Škocjanski zatok nature reserve, the Forma Viva stone sculpture collection or the Sečovlje Salina Nature Park.

 #5 Drava Cycling Route

-The Drava Cycling Route runs through four countries (Italy, Austria, Slovenia, and Croatia) and its total length is more than 700 kilometers.
-The route begins in Toblach in Italy right at the source of the Drava River.
+The Drava Cycling Route runs through four countries (Italy, Austria, Slovenia, and Croatia), and its total length is more than 700 kilometres.
+The route begins in Toblach in Italy, right at the source of the Drava River.

-Then it continues through Austria and Slovenia and finally Croatia (although the route here is not yet fully finished and marked).
-The cycling route crosses the Slovenian border at Vic and continues for 145 kilometers before crossing the Croatian border at Sredisce ob Dravi.
+Then it continues through Austria, Slovenia, and finally Croatia (although the route here is not yet fully finished and marked).
+The cycling route crosses the Slovenian border at Vic and continues for 145 kilometres before crossing the Croatian border at Sredisce ob Dravi.

 The well-prepared cyclists can finish the Slovenian part of the Drava biking trail in two days.
-On the first day bike from Dravograd to Maribor (68 km distance) and the second day continue from Maribor to Ormož (58 km distance).
+On the first day, bike from Dravograd to Maribor (68 km distance) and on the second day, continue from Maribor to Ormož (58 km distance).

 The 3-4-day trip is perfect for recreational cyclists.
 If you would like to experience the atmosphere of the cities a bit more and enjoy the view on your way there, choose this option.
-On your first day, when cycling from Dravograd to Maribor, catch the train between Podvelka and Fala.
+When cycling from Dravograd to Maribor on your first day, catch the train between Podvelka and Fala.

 This way, you will only have to bike 52 km.
-If you find this a bit too much, you can make a stop at Radlje ob Dravi and go to Maribor the next day (with the train from Podvelka to Fala).
+If you find this too much, you can stop at Radlje ob Dravi and go to Maribor the next day (with the train from Podvelka to Fala).
 If you are a fan of good wines, visit the Old Vine House in Maribor, where the oldest fruit-bearing vine grows, and try some delicious Slovenian wine.

-The next day, after you had the chance to roam the streets of Maribor, continue your trip to Ptuj.
-Ptuj is the oldest Slovenian city and it’s truly a hidden gem.
-Make sure to visit the castle, when wandering around the old town.
+The next day, after you have had the chance to roam the streets of Maribor, continue your trip to Ptuj - the oldest Slovenian city, and it’s truly a hidden gem.
+Make sure to visit the castle when wandering around the old town.
 For the last day, continue to Ormož (28 km distance).

-For detailed daily schedules, you can check out the official Drava Bike site.
+- You can check out the official Drava Bike site for detailed daily schedules.